michaeltoohig/unofficial-vanuatu-weather-api/README.md

 - [ ] add commands which populate database
 - [ ] create API endpoints
 - [ ] include sanity checks and alerts to admin

+- [ ] sort how to handle pages that contain images